kalxas/rasdaman/doc/main/08_dev-guide-cpp.rst

 -  password (default: ``"rasguest"``).

-A database object must be instantiated and opened before starting any transaction on the database, and closed after end­ing these transactions (with a commit or abort).
+A database object must be instantiated and opened before starting any transaction on the database, and closed after ending these transactions (with a commit or abort).

 **Which Server to Contact?**